balena-io-examples/community-cli-action/README.md

 ## Usage

-Here is an example workflow.yml file.
+Here is an example workflow.yml file that deploys to a fleet.
 Workflow files should be added to the `.github/workflows/` directory within your project.

 ```
 # Full list of options available at: